triiips/learn-crypto/README.md

 ## To Do List

-- [ ] Create introductory_lesson.md documenting:
+- [ ] Create introductory-lesson.md documenting:
-  - [ ] How to set up a MetaMask Wallet
+  - [x] How to set up a MetaMask Wallet
   - [ ] How to switch Metamask to the xDai network
   - [ ] How to request xDai from the faucet
   - [ ] How to send a transaction